“I’ve been working on a new electronic cash system that’s fully peer-to-peer, with no trusted third party.”

 What was the initial response to the whitepaper?

-Pseudonymous cryptographer James A. Donald was the first to react to Satoshi’s post and pour cold water on his idea.
+Pseudonymous cryptographer James A. Donald was the first to react to Satoshi’s post and pour cold water on their idea.

 We very, very much need such a system, but the way I understand your proposal, it does not seem to scale to the required size.

-Twelve years though has proven that Satoshi Nakamoto’s proposal has stood the test of time.
-Thanks to new adoption by the likes of PayPal, Apple and friendlier regulations, Bitcoin is once again prospering and the network arguably stronger than ever.
+Fifteen years though has proven that Satoshi Nakamoto’s proposal has stood the test of time.
+Thanks to new adoption by the likes of Tesla, PayPal, Apple, a slew of Bitcoin spot ETFs expected to be approved before the 2024 Bitcoin halving and friendlier regulations that deem it as a commodity not a security, Bitcoin is once again prospering and the network arguably stronger than ever.

 Not only this, but it has created a gigantic industry of blockchain and cryptocurrency projects that will eventually likely lead to full mainstream adoption, especially after central bank digital currencies (CBDCs) clear the way further and the U.S. continues to print excess fiat currency.